There are 4 main sections here. Routes are listed from left to right as one faces them.

 To reach Juliet’s Balcony, hike to the River Trail, which is the maintained trail closest to the river.
 After passing the Sandbox and Dihedrals access points, the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
 At the top of the climb, the trail splits in three, with the River Trail heading right.
 The left fork just goes a few feet to a rocky overlook of the river (scrambling opportunities here).
 Go straight, though, up to the rock outcrop directly ahead of you.
 Once there, you will be atop the Juliet’s Balcony crag.
 Look down to view the Balcony just to make sure you’re in the right place.
 From the parking lot, it takes around 15 minutes to hike here.

-Then there are two ways to access the climbs.
+Then there are a few ways to access the climbs.
 To reach Epigone and Sciolist, make a short scramble down the upstream side of the cliff.
 There is a photo of these routes on this page, so they should be easy to find.
 Both climb the upstream-facing wall that marks one end of the Juliet’s Balcony crag, and both begin from a gently sloping ledge; no river exposure on these two climbs.
-To reach the other climbs, head just downstream from the main cliff and look for an obvious break.
-Class 4 scrambling will get you down this break, across a gully (the base of Trellis), and then up onto the Balcony.
-If this Class 4 downclimbing does not appeal to you, head a bit further downstream and look for a wider, gentler break.

 Some climbers descend Trellis instead.

 The park is open from 7 A.M. until dark every day except Christmas.
 There is an admission fee, good for three days, of $10 per vehicle Annual and interagency passes are also available (the latter costs $80).

-Climbers are required to register (free).
+Climbers are asked to register (free).
 There is a registration box at the climbers’ parking area, and there is also one at the visitor center.